MattisAbrahamsson/turbo-repro-2/README.md

 # Turbo-repro

-This is a minimal reproduction of a Turborepo issue where the watch mode keeps running every second or so, it seems to be because of the Turborepo living inside a folder of the Git repository, moving everything to the root fixes the issue.
+This is a minimal reproduction of a Turborepo issue where the watch mode does not run when my CSS files are changed

 To reproduce: